pmoorman/growthcasts/_slides/slide5.md

 author: Nic Yeeles,
 position: CEO/Founder at Peg.co
 ---

-{: .h3}
+{: .c--black}
-It's incredible how Pieter was able to give us a new sense of focus and clarity in hof we executed our customer acquisition strategies.
+**It's incredible how Pieter was able to give us a new sense of focus and clarity in hof we executed our customer acquisition strategies.**

-{: .h3}
+{: .c--black}
-Wholehartedly endorse his work!
+**Wholehartedly endorse his work!**